ericDeCourcy/Notes/On-Utopia.md

 We can see that there are many projects which achieve better outcomes with cooperation than they would have with an individualist, competitive nature.
 Which makes sense, in many ways.
 For example, attempting to develop the "best" product on the market, in a competitive environment, means expending resources protecting intellectual property, attacking other competitors, and of course research and devlopment (which is more costly because competitors will not share IP, resulting in having to reinvent things multiple times over, once for each firm).
 Instead of wasting resources on redundant research, and on maintaining an aggressive front against competitors, if all particpants collaborated, we could acheive the same "best" product much faster and with less labor.
 Isn't that good?

-The quickest answer to the question of why we compete seems to be "thats how evolution/the natural world works".
+One answer to the question of why we compete is "thats how evolution/the natural world works".
 But, are we not better than that?
 Fairness is ingrained in human psychology, and we create laws to discourage wanton murder and rape, which also occur in the natural world.
 We create social programs so the disabled can survive.
 We have a natural desire to be better than animals in the jungle.

+There are many things we wouldn't compete over if we didn't have to - food for example.
+Does this extend to ALL things we compete for?
+Or most things?

 ### Inequality